 - Asking a child to engage in sexual acts in front of them

-This is not an exhaustive list of sexual behaviors that could be considered child endangerment.
-In general, the state may bring these charges against you for engaging in any kind of conduct that is sexual in nature with a child.
+Although this is not an exhaustive list of sexual behaviors that could be considered child endangerment, in general, the state may bring these charges against you for engaging in any kind of conduct that is sexual in nature with a child.

 You can also face criminal charges for endangering the welfare of a child if you harm, abuse, or neglect a minor.
 There are many different types of conduct that are considered harmful, abusive, or neglectful, including:

-- Failing to provide adequate food, clothing, medical attention, or education to a child
+- Failing to provide proper and sufficient food, clothing, medical attention, or education to a child

 - Using excessive physical restraint on a child